should you brush your teeth after a root canal

 Flossing and Mouthwash: What About the Rest of Your Routine?

 Beyond brushing, you might wonder whether you should continue your regular flossing and mouthwash routine.
-The answer is yes but proceed with caution.
+The answer is yes, but proceed with caution.

 Flossing: Flossing is crucial for keeping the spaces between your teeth clean, but be careful near the root canal area.
 You don’t want to irritate the healing tissue or dislodge a temporary crown.
 Instead, gently slide the floss between your teeth without snapping it into the gums.